Custom UI Controls with JavaFX (Part3)

 By doing so the change of the slider will directly change the cell width of the grid because this property is bound to the value property of the slider.
 You can see the result in a video (0:20):

-By using the bind(..) method a change of the column width will not influence the slider value because we have a one way binding.
+bind(..) method a change of the column width will not influence the slider value because we have a one way binding.
 But creating a bidirectional binding is easy as pie:

 Now whatever slider is changed, the other one will adopt it’s value: